makersacademy/chitter-challenge/README.md

 <h3>Notes on functionality</h3>

+- All primary IDs are serialized and unique
 - A user can appear many times on user_peeps
 - A thread can appear many times on user_peeps
 - An individual peep can only appear once on user_peeps as it belongs to a particular thread